The Authenticity Gap in Human Evaluation: Reframing Human Evaluation

 \begin{definition}[\textbf{Preference Relations}] The \textit{relation} $X \succ_i Y$ means that the agent $a_i$ strictly prefers $X$ to $Y$; the relation $X \prec_i Y$ means that the agent strictly prefers $Y$ to $X$; the relation $X \sim_i Y$ means that the agent is indifferent to the two.
 Relations without the subscript $i$ denote the aggregate preference across all agents. \end{definition}

-For example, an NLG system that places higher probabilities on coherent text across all prompts will usually be preferred to one centered on incoherent text, although different agents can have different preferences over the same two systems.
-This means that determining whether an annotator prefers one NLG system to another is an instance of a common economics problem: determining which of two lotteries the agent prefers.
+This means that determining whether an annotator prefers one NLG system to another is an instance of a common problem in economics: determining which of two lotteries the agent prefers.
 For most such problems in the real world, we could ask the agent to directly compare the two lotteries (e.g., we could ask an investor what split of stocks to bonds they would invest in) \citep{mankiw2020principles}.
-However, because in NLG the space of output text is so large, we cannot ask an annotator to categorically determine which of two lotteries they prefer.
-What is feasible is asking an annotator to compare two individual output texts, but there is no assumption-free means of aggregating preferences over individual outcomes into preferences over the lotteries from which those outcomes are drawn (\S\ref{ssec:assumptions}).
+However, because in NLG the output space is so large, we cannot ask an annotator to categorically determine which of two lotteries they prefer.
+What is feasible is asking an annotator to compare two individual output texts, but there is no assumption-free means of aggregating preferences over individual outcomes into preferences over the lotteries (\S\ref{ssec:assumptions}).